qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 if you want to enable symbol levels or use only the first-matched rule.

 To create a rule, activate an existing row by double-clicking on it, or click on '+' and click on the new rule.
-In the `Rule properties` dialog, you can define a label for the rule.
+In the :guilabel:`Rule properties` dialog, you can define a label for the rule.
 Press the |browsebutton| button to open the expression string builder.
-In the **Function List**, click on `Fields and Values` to view all attributes of the attribute table to be searched.
+In the **Function List**, click on :guilabel:`Fields and Values` to view all attributes of the attribute table to be searched.
-To add an attribute to the field calculator **Expression** field, double click its name in the `Fields and Values` list.
+To add an attribute to the field calculator **Expression** field, double click on its name in the :guilabel:`Fields and Values` list.
 Generally, you can use the various fields, values and functions to construct the calculation expression, or you can just type it into the box (see :ref:`vector_expressions`).
 You can create a new rule by copying and pasting an existing rule with the right